fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 ## Alternatives Considered

+1. Using a different controller: While the core design is fixed, the controller is a modifiable component.
+This design was chosen because it is the simplest that would satisfy the desiderata.
+PID controllers are potential improvement.

-1. EIP-1559-like system with a protocol-enforced base fee.
+2. EIP-1559-like system with a protocol-enforced base fee.
 The primary alternative consideration is a per-account EIP-1559 implementation.
 But for reasons already discussed in the main body of this text, the proposed implementation is superior to per-account EIP-1559.